uobikiemukot/idump/README.markdown

 -	-f: fit image to display size
 -	-r: rotate image (90 or 180 or 270)

+## supported image format

+-	jpeg by libjpeg
+-	png  by libpng
+-	gif  by libnsgif
+-	bmp  by libnsbmp
+-	pnm  by idump
+-	tga/psd/hdr/pic by stb_image

 ## wrapper scripts

 -	ndump: equal "wget -q -O - url | idump"